The innate capabilities of sailfish (109 km/h) let them swim circles around Michael Phelps (7 km/h) at any Olympic Games.

 The robotic gecko looks quite different from its smaller counterpart, but make no mistake—it moves with the same precision as the living gecko.
 The feet curl and spread on glass as well as on a variety of objects placed in the gecko house: white boards, granite, and an assortment of other smooth surfaces.

 Animals have innate capabilities that echo and often even surpass what humans are capable of.
 Man has figured out how to use those talents by drawing on observations of animals to create new technology.
 Perhaps the message here could be “nature originates, man copies.”Animals have innate capabilities that often surpass what humans are capable of.
-Nature… Click To Tweet
+Nature originates, man copies.
+Click To Tweet

 By observing the gecko, man learns to design robots that can potentially repair underwater pipelines, wash windows, and access hard-to-reach places.
-We’re struck both by the animals’ innat capabilities and by man’s inventiveness in borrowing this technology.We’re struck both by the animals’ innate capabilities and by man’s inventiveness in borrowing… Click To Tweet
+We’re struck both by the animals’ innat capabilities and by man’s inventiveness in borrowing this technology.We’re struck both by the animals’ innate capabilities and by man’s inventiveness in borrowing this technology.
+Click To Tweet

 “Can animals, even with their innate capabilites, eventually learn from their surroundings as well?” one of our audience members asks.
 “Can they invent solutions to solve problems?”